 You don’t need a mixer to make these easy no bake protein bites!
 Simply combine the peanut butter, sweetener, coconut flour and protein powder until the mixture is smooth.
 Roll the balls into heaping tablespoons.
 Place in the freezer.

 In a small saucepan or microwave proof bowl heat the chocolate and coconut oil over low heat.
 Stir until melted.
 Carefully dip the chilled peanut butter balls in the melted chocolate.
 Place on wax paper and allow it to chill in the fridge until the balls have set.

 How do you store Peanut Butter Protein Bites?

 Store your bites in an airtight container, plastic or glass is fine, in the fridge.
-I don’t recommend storing these on the counter as they won’t stay in their ball shape quite as well.
+I don’t recommend storing these on the counter as they will melt.

 - 1 cup creamy peanut butter